- Related links

 - What do you do with the electronics you collect?

 - What steps do you take to ensure worker safety?

 - What do you do to make sure hazardous electronic parts are not landfilled or incinerated in the United States or overseas?

 Recyclers registered with E-Cycle Wisconsin meet a set of environmental standards set by the DNR.
 Some recyclers have gone through an independently audited process to become certified under R2 or e-Stewards, nationally recognized standards for responsible recycling.

 Find a recycler

-Electronics from Wisconsin households, K-12 public schools and Milwaukee Parental Choice Program schools may be recycled through E-Cycle Wisconsin.
-Some of the collectors and recyclers registered under E-Cycle Wisconsin may also accept electronics from businesses, colleges and universities, and others not part of E-Cycle Wisconsin.
+Electronics from Wisconsin households, K-12 public schools and Parental Choice Program schools may be recycled through E-Cycle Wisconsin.
+Some of the collectors and recyclers registered under E-Cycle Wisconsin also accept electronics from businesses, colleges and universities, and others not part of E-Cycle Wisconsin.
 You can use filters to limit the list to sites that accept from businesses, schools or others.